-Grayback (SS-208) was launched by the Electric Boat Co., Groton, Conn., 31 January 1941; sponsored by Mrs. Wilson Brown, wife of Rear Admiral Wilson Brown, Superintendent of the Naval Academy; and commissioned 30 June 1941 at New London, Lt.
+The first Grayback (SS-208) was laid down on 3 April 1940 ar Groton, Conn., by the Electric Boat Co.; launched on 31 January 1941; sponsored by Mrs. Wilson Brown, wife of Rear Adm.
+Wilson Brown, the Superintendent of the U.S. Naval Academy; and commissioned on 30 June 1941 at New London, Conn., Lt.
 Willard A. Saunders in command.

-Attached to the Atlantic Fleet Grayback conducted her shakedown cruise in Long Island Sound out of Newport, New London, and New York.
-In company with Grampus she departed New London 8 September for patrol duty in the Caribbean and Chesapeake Bay; then arrived Portsmouth, N.H., 30 November for overhaul.
-With America's entry into the war Grayback sailed for the Pacific 12 January 1942 and arrived Pearl Harbor 8 February.
-There she joined the submarine fleet which was to wreak such havoc on the vital shipping lanes of the Japanese Empire.
+Attached to the Atlantic Fleet, Grayback conducted her shakedown cruise in Long Island Sound out of Newport, R.I., New London, and New York.
+In company with Grampus (SS-207), she departed New London on 8 September 1941 for patrol duty in the Caribbean and Chesapeake Bay; then arrived Portsmouth, N.H., on 30 November for overhaul.

-Grayback's first war patrol from 15 February to 10 April took her along the coast of Saipan and Guam.
-There she participated in a deadly 4-day game of hide-and-seek with an enemy submarine; the enemy I-boat fired two torpedoes at Grayback on the morning of 22 February, then continued to trail her across the Pacific.
+Following America's entry into the war Grayback sailed for the Pacific on 12 January 1942 and arrived at Pearl Harbor on 8 February.
+Her first war patrol (15 February-10 April) took her along the coast of Saipan and Guam.
+There she participated in a deadly four-day game of hide-and-seek with an enemy submarine; the enemy I-boat fired two torpedoes at Grayback on the morning of 22 February, then continued to trail her across the Pacific.
 Grayback spotted the enemy conning tower a couple of times, and the Japanese ship broached once; but Grayback could not get into position to attack.
-After 4 nerve-wracking days, Grayback shook the other sub and continued on patrol.
+After four nerve-wracking days, Grayback shook the other sub and continued on patrol.
 First blood for her came on 17 March as she sank a 3,291-ton cargo ship off Port Lloyd.

-The fifth war patrol began as Grayback sailed from Australia 7 December 1942.
-Only a week out of port, Pharmacist's Mate Harry B. Roby was called upon to perform an emergency appendectomy, the second to be done on a patrolling submarine.
-With Grayback running silent and steady a hundred feet beneath the surface, the untutored Roby successfully removed the infected appendix, and his patient was back standing watch by the end of the patrol.
-Then 25 December, Grayback enjoyed "a Jap appetizer for Christmas dinner," as she battle surfaced to sink four landing barges with her deck guns.
+The fifth war patrol began as Grayback sailed from Australia on 7 December 1942.
+Only a week out of port, PhM1c Harry B. Roby was called upon to perform an emergency appendectomy.
+With Grayback running silent and steady a hundred feet beneath the surface in the Bismarck Archipelago, Roby successfully removed the infected appendix, and TM1c W. R. Jones, his patient, was back standing watch by the end of the patrol.
+Then, on 25 December, Grayback enjoyed "a Jap appetizer for Christmas dinner," as she battle surfaced to sink four landing barges with her deck guns.
 Four days later she was again fired on by an enemy submarine but maneuvered to avoid the torpedoes.
 On 3 January 1943 she gained her revenge by sending to the bottom I-18 one of 25 Japanese submarines chalked up by the Pacific submarines.

-On 5 January Grayback served as beacon ship for the bombardment of Munda Bay and also indulged in some hair-raising rescue work.
+On 5 January 1943, Grayback served as beacon ship for the bombardment of Munda Bay and also indulged in some hair-raising rescue work.
 Lying off Munda early in the morning of 5 January, she received word that six survivors of a crashed B-26 were holed up on the island.
 Grayback sent ashore two men, then submerged at dawn to avoid enemy aircraft.
 The submariners located the downed aviators, three of whom were injured, and hid out with them in the jungle.
 As night fell, Grayback surfaced offshore and by coded light signals directed the small boat "home safe" with the rescued aviators.
-For this episode skipper Edward C. Stephan received the Navy Cross.
+For this episode, Cmdr.
+Edward C. Stephan, the commanding officer, received the Navy Cross.

-On her sixth war patrol from 16 February to 4 April, Grayback again had a run of bad luck and returned empty-handed from the Bismarck-Solomons area.
+On her sixth war patrol from 16 February to 4 April 1943, Grayback returned empty-handed from the Bismarck-Solomons area.
 Her newly installed SJ radar had failed to function; and although she had taken several shots at marus, none were sunk.

-The seventh patrol was more successful.
-Departing Brisbane 25 April, Grayback intercepted a convoy whose position had been radioed to her by Albacore 11 May.
-In a night surface attack Grayback fired a spread of six torpedoes at the seven freighters and their three escorts.
+The seventh patrol proved more successful.
+Departing Brisbane on 25 April 1943, Grayback intercepted a convoy whose position had been radioed to her by Albacore (SS-218) on 11 May.
+In a night surface attack, Grayback fired a spread of six torpedoes at the seven freighters and their three escorts.
 The three escorts charged and she had to go deep to elude the attacking enemy.
 She was credited with the sinking of caro ship Yodogawa Maru.
-On 16 May she torpedoed and seriously damaged a destroyer.
-The following day Grayback intercepted four marus with one escort and sank freighter England Maru and damaged two others before she was forced to dive.
-She arrived Pearl Harbor 30 May, then proceeded to San Francisco for a much needed overhaul.
+On 16 May she torpedoed and seriously damaged the destroyer Yugure.
+The following day Grayback intercepted four Marus with one escort and sank freighter England Maru and damaged two others before she was forced to dive.
+She arrived at Pearl Harbor on 30 May, then proceeded to San Francisco for a much needed overhaul.

-Arriving Pearl Harbor 12 September, Grayback prepared for her eighth war patrol.
-Sailing 26 September with Shad, she rendezvoused with Cero at Midway to form the first of the Submarine Force's highly successful wolfpacks.
-The three submarines under Captain C. B. Momsen in Cero, cruised the China Sea and returned to base with claims of 38,000 tons sunk and 63,300 damaged.
-Grayback accounted for two ships, a passenger-cargo vessel torpedoed 14 October and a former light cruiser, Awata Maru, torpedoed after an end, around run on a fast convoy 22 October.
-Wolfpack tactics came into play 27 October as Grayback closed a convoy already attacked by Shad and administered the coup de grace to a 9,000 ton transport listing from two of Shad's torpedoes.
+Arriving at Pearl Harbor on 12 September 1943, Grayback prepared for her eighth war patrol.
+Sailing on 26 September with Shad (SS-235), she rendezvoused with Cero (SS-225) at Midway to form the first of the Submarine Force's highly successful wolfpacks.
+The three submarines under Capt.
+Charles B. Momsen in Cero, cruised the China Sea and returned to base with claims of 38,000 tons sunk and 63,300 damaged.
+Grayback accounted for two ships, the fleet tanker Kozui Maru torpedoed on 14 October and the transport Awata Maru, torpedoed after an end-around run on a fast convoy on 22 October.
+Wolfpack tactics came into play on 27 October as Grayback closed a convoy already attacked by Shad and administered the coup de grace to a 9,000 ton transport listing from two of Shad's torpedoes.
 The submarines had now expended all torpedoes, and on 10 November they returned to Midway.

-From captured Japanese records the gallant submarine's last few days can be pieced together.
-Heading home through the East China Sea, on 27 February Grayback used her last two torpedoes to sink the freighter Ceylon Maru.
+On 26 February 1944, Grayback suffered damage when land-based Japanese naval aircraft attacked her in the East China Sea, 25°47'N, 128°45'E, but sank the naval transport Ceylon Maru the next day [27 February].
 That same day, a Japanese carrier-based plane spotted a submarine on the surface in the East China Sea and attacked.
 According to Japanese reports the submarine "exploded and sank immediately," but antisubmarine craft were called in to depth-charge the area, clearly marked by a trail of air bubbles, until at last a heavy oil slick swelled to the surface.
 Grayback had ended her last patrol, one which cost the enemy some 21,594 tons of shipping.